VirtualVidhya/content-website/content/c++/exercises/conditional-statements.md

 - If a student has less than 35% then he/she fails.
 - If a student has more than that there are different achievement levels.
-    - for more than 75% : Pass with "Distinction"
+    - for more than 75% : Pass with Distinction
-    - 60-75% : Pass with "Merit"
+    - 60-75% : Pass with Merit
     - 35-60% : Pass

 **Expected Output:**